sketchplugins/plugin-directory/README.md

 - [Pixel Perfecter](https://github.com/swiadek/pixel-perfecter-sketch-plugin), by Jakub Świadek: Pixel Perfecter helps you find pixel imperfect layers in your documents.
 - [Pixelworm](https://github.com/pixelworm/pixelworm-sketch-plugin-publish), by Pixelworm: Upload your artboards to Pixelworm with one click.
 - [Place Linked Bitmap](https://github.com/frankko/place-linked-bitmap), by Frank Kolodziej: A plugin to place external bitmap files into Sketch and update Sketch layers after external bitmaps are updated
-- [Plant](https://plantapp.io), by Plant: Version control for designers
 - [Plot](https://plotapp.co), by Jordan Singer: Collaborate with your design team in a new way
 - [Plugin List](https://github.com/griffin-stewie/PluginsList), by griffin-stewie: Sketch Plugin that gives you list of plugins you enabled as several text formats.
 - [Plugin Reloader](https://github.com/TheNounProject/SketchPluginReloader), by Wes Byrne: A simple plugin to reload another plugins